nhbess/weak_supervision_tutorial/README.md

-# Weak Supervision Workshop
+# Weak Supervision Tutorial

 [![Python Version](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-360/)

-This repo contains the material for the practical part of the one-day workshop on weak supervision to be hold in Aalborg University Copenhagen, at 29.09.2023.
+This repo contains the material for the practical part of the one-day tutorial on weak supervision to be hold in Aalborg University Copenhagen, at 29.09.2023.

 ---
 ## Content

-In our workshop, we are going to go through 3 different tutorials:
+After part 1, which is a lecture given by Prof. Benjamin Roth, we are going to go through 3 different tutorials:
 1. `part_2_spam_clf` - In this part, we will build a spam detection classifier using weakly supervised data.
 We will work with a dataset of YouTube comments and use a weak supervision approach to annotate it.
 In particular, we will create labeling functions, explore different label models (e.g., majority vote, FABLE), and train a basic classifier.